Remote Learning Provision

 1. Attend and be punctual

+Online - be polite and courteous, showing respect for yourself and others as you would in a normal classroom environment.
 Do not post anything that is inappropriate or that you would not say in a normal classroom environment.
 Be respectful and contribute in a positive and productive manner.

-4. Follow instructions and rules.
+5. Follow instructions and rules.

 Complete the work posted online to the best of your ability.
 When you are online with your peers and teacher, stay on topic and ask appropriate questions in line with the learning.
 Actively engage in the posting and online discussions in a polite and respectful way.
 Stay on topic, don’t be disruptive to others and be productive and helpful.
 Ask questions in an appropriate way and remember your ‘please’ and ‘thank you’.